Davidxswang/leetcode/README.md

 The two solutions provided by the problem are both very interesting, worth taking a look.
 [Here is the link.](https://leetcode.com/problems/rectangle-overlap/solution/)

 ## 844 Backspace String Compare
+The second solution provided by the problem set uses generator and very neat and clean.
+[Check it out.](https://leetcode.com/problems/backspace-string-compare/solution/)

+##